MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/08/devtools.md

 View live content and inspect potential issues more quickly, including the following examples.

 *  Why frames are dropped?
 *  Why JavaScript is interacting with the player in an unexpected way?

 ### Capture node screenshots using the Elements tool context menu

-You may now capture node screenshots using the context menu in the **Elements** tool.
+You can now capture node screenshots using the context menu in the **Elements** tool.

-For example, to take a screenshot of the table of contents, hover on the element, open the contextual menu (right-click), and select **Capture node screenshot**.
+For example, to take a screenshot of the table of contents, right-click the element, and then select **Capture node screenshot**.

 :::image type="content" source="../../media/2020/08/capture-node-screenshot.msft.png" alt-text="Capture node screenshots." lightbox="../../media/2020/08/capture-node-screenshot.msft.png":::